 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Marta joined the Young Lives team as a Quantitative Research Officer in 2015 and is leading the quantitative research agenda.
-She has a PhD in Economics from the University of Essex (UK) and a Masters in Economics from the University of Leuven (Belgium).
-She has also been an IZA research affiliate since 2012.
-Before joining Young Lives, she worked as an economist at the World Bank (Young Professionals Programme) in the Poverty, Inequality and Gender Unit for the Latin America and Caribbean Region and in the Education Unit for the Africa Region.
-She worked in several projects, leading policy relevant research, policy and survey design and impact evaluations.
+Before joining Young Lives, Marta worked as an economist at the World Bank (Young Professionals Programme) in the Poverty, Inequality and Gender Unit for the Latin America and Caribbean Region and in the Education Unit for the Africa Region.
+She has worked in several research projects, survey designs, impact evaluations and policy dialogue with public and private institutions in Latin America, Sub-Saharan Africa and Asia.